schllng/gr.scss/README.md

 #### pull

 The pull feature is used to translate a grid element to the left.
-In contrast to a suffix a pull doesn't effect the postion of other grid elements (It gets translated to the left instead of forcing the following elements to make the room):
+In contrast to a suffix a pull doesn't effect the position of other grid elements (It gets translated to the left instead of forcing the following elements to make the room):

 Activate:
 ```scss